High- and low-entropy layers in solids behind shock and ramp compression waves: Entropy rise in fluids and solids

 that is similar to Eq.~(\ref{eq2}).

 Approximation of the ideal fluid (without viscosity and plasticity) is often used at the high-velocity impact modeling.
 The corresponding equations system is physically incomplete, which leads to instability of its numerical solution.
 One should use artificial viscosity \cite{vonNeumann-Richtmyer-JAP-1950} or its various equivalents to solve this problem.
 Such artificial dissipation increases the transition layer thickness of a strong discontinuity up to several meshes of the numerical grid.
-That simulates the physical viscosity, but the simulation results depend on the mesh size (for example, the artificial shock thickness) and consequently are non-physical.
-This technique seems to be founded for the gas-dynamic processes, \cite{Rozhdestvensky-Yanenko-1978} in which the physical thickness of shock waves is typically much less than the spatial resolution of the numerical grid.
+That simulates the physical viscosity, but the simulation results depend on the mesh size (for example, the artificial shock thickness) and consequently are non-physical; although, the influence of the artificial viscosity on the shock front thickness in calculations can be negligible if the numerical grid is fine enougth \cite{Lloyd-Clayton-Becker-McDowell-INTPLA-2014}.
+This technique seems to be founded for the gas-dynamic processes \cite{Rozhdestvensky-Yanenko-1978}, in which the physical thickness of shock waves is typically much less than the spatial resolution of the numerical grid.
 Meanwhile, modeling of the shock waves propagation in the condensed matter is often performed on numerical grid with the mesh size smaller than the shock front thickness.
-Accounting for the physical viscosity and plasticity and elimination of the artificial those are preferable in this case. \cite{Swegle-Grady-JAP-1985, Ding-2006, Ding-Asay-JAP-2007} Particularly, it is the way to obtain the physically-based structure of the low- and high-entropy layers near the impact surface.
+In this case, taking into account the physical viscosity and plasticity as well as elimination of the artificial ones are preferable \cite{Swegle-Grady-JAP-1985, Ding-2006, Ding-Asay-JAP-2007, Ding-Asay-INTPLA-2009}.
+Particularly, it is the way to obtain the physically based structure of the low- and high-entropy layers near the impact surface.

-\section{MATHEMATICAL MODEL}
+\section{Mathematical model}